Frequently Asked Questions

 Is there an age limit?

-Participants must be aged 16 years or above by the start of the event to be allowed to enter the Race to the King.
-Participants under the age of 18 years must be accompanied by a parent or guardian for health and safety reasons.
+Participants must be aged 16 years or above by the start of the event to be allowed to enter the Dixons Carphone Race to the Stones.
+Participants under the age of 18 years (but over the age of 16 years) must be accompanied by a parent or guardian for health and safety reasons.

 Can I enter as part of a team?